Have you come across any of these common candle problems?

 Sweating is characterized by little beads or sometimes pools of fragrance gathering on the top of a container candle or, worse – seeping out the sides of a pillar candle.
 So this answers the question – What happens if you put too much fragrance oil in a candle?

 This used to be a candle making mistake I made frequently.
-One would think if they add more fragrance to a candle, it would only help to make it smell stronger.
+One would think adding more fragrance to a candle would only help make it smell stronger.
 But, unfortunately, there is a delicate balance of just the right amount of fragrance needed.
 Use our candle fragrance load calculator to get the right amount for your homemade candles.

 This is a popular question and one I’ve gotten pretty good at!
 We spend a lot of time and money choosing candle containers – so why not use them again?